craigdsouza/Shikherverma.github.io/_portfolio/odk.md

 ---
-anchor: odk
+anchor: data-how-tos
-title: Open Data Kit
+title: Data How Tos
 image: img/portfolio/odk_logo.png
-description: Open Data Kit is a widely used open source suite of software tools for data collection and visualization.
-Search this blog for the tag [odk](https://craigdsouza.github.io/blog/tags/odk) to read about my learnings on its various tools.
+description: Learnings from collaborations with several non-profit organisations on building data collection systems, training teams for gathering data.
+A lot of the technical posts revolve around Open Data Kit (ODK) which is a widely used open source suite of software tools for data collection and visualization.
+Visit the theme [data how tos](https://craigdsouza.github.io/themes/data-how-tos/) to read more.
-team: personal
-date: June 2017
+date: since June 2017
-category: Data Collection
+category: data-how-tos
 ---